 The Society for the Preservation of the West Martinsburg Church is working towards the repair of the church steeple.
 Last fall a temporary fix was done to the steeple to prevent any more damage caused by leaks in the steeple.
 The society, since 1977, has been dedicated to preserving this historic church building.
 The church was placed on the National Register of Historic Places in 1983.

-The church steeple needs approximately $35,000 to put the steeple in good repair.
+The church steeple needs approximately $38,000 to put the steeple in good repair.
 The society hosts a fundraiser in June of each year in the Old West Martinsburg Town Hall.
+This coming season the society will be hosting an ice cream social, a bag sale, several concerts and an online auction.
+Please watch the papers and the news as our events are scheduled.

 The church sanctuary retains original structural features, a pump organ and lamp lights for lighting when services are held.
 Wood stoves provide heating for the services.
 Additionally, there is a museum room that houses many of the original documents and pictures.